EngMoheb/Std_Dep/README.md

 # 💡 Student Depression Analysis with Excel 📊
 ![Student Depression Cover](assets/std_dep.png)

-**A data-driven project deep dive into the academic, lifestyle, and societal factors driving depression among students**, using Excel to uncover high-impact stressors and provide actionable recommendations. <!-- Edited: fixed “society” → “societal”, “stressor factors & provide recommendations to solve these problems” → “stressors and provide actionable recommendations” -->
+**A data-driven project deep dive into the academic, lifestyle, and societal factors driving depression among students**, using Excel to uncover high-impact stressors and provide actionable recommendations.

 ---